General Motors 60° V6 engine: LG8

 The LG8 ("J-code") was an updated version of the engine that displaced 3135 cc.
-It still had an iron block and two-valve pushrod aluminum heads and full sequential port fuel injection.
+It still had an iron block, two-valve pushrod aluminum heads, and full sequential port fuel injection.
 The LG8 also featured a new intake manifold and numerous changes to improve parts-sharing with the larger-displacement LA1 3400.
 Emissions were improved with secondary air injection and it earned LEV status.
 The engine featured a 89 mm bore and a 84 mm stroke and a 9.6:1 compression ratio.
 It produced 170–175 hp and 190–195 lbft.
-The LG8 was built in Ramos Arizpe, Coahuila, Mexico and Tonawanda, New York.
+The LG8 was built in Ramos Arizpe, Coahuila, Mexico, and Tonawanda, New York.